 Here are some great tips to help you keep some cash in your wallet for souvenirs.

 Get Your Search On Its Way ASAP

-As soon as you have decided on a destination for your next adventure, start your search and check in weekly.
+Begin your search as soon as you’ve decided on a location for your next adventure and check in weekly.

-I understand that finding cheap flights last minute might be cheaper than what you paid for months before, but sometimes that doesn’t happen.
+I understand that obtaining cheap flights at the last minute may be less expensive than paying for them months in advance, but this does not always happen.